 But there may be a case for ground beef instead of steak.

-According to a 2013 trial: “Older individuals generally experience a reduced food-chewing efficiency.
+: “Older individuals generally experience a reduced food-chewing efficiency.
 Minced beef is more rapidly digested and absorbed than beef steak, which results in increased amino acid availability and greater postprandial protein retention.”

 Womble notes that cooking pork and chicken to the proper temperatures kills bacteria and parasites like trichinosis and salmonella.
 When it comes to meat, proper cooking techniques can help mitigate most health risks.